Hotiraripha/Hoti-s-World/README.md

 Everything is preconfigured for the end user, you just need to select F4SE and play.
-If you want the upscaler mod I will leave instructions on how to make it work but you will need to remove the ENB, unless you want to join PureDark's Patreon (https://patreon.com/PureDark?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=creatorshare_fan&utm_content=join_link), he has a version that works with ENBs.
+If you want the upscaler mod I will leave instructions on how to make it work but you will need to remove the ENB

 I do not have many testers, as I have recently started working on this.
 There may be bugs, extensive testing is needed, but I wanted to get as many